 8.15 CONDENSATE DRAIN/PUMP

 High efficiency furnaces like this one produce condensate water inside the furnace that must be collected and disposed of.
-A small vessel with an automatic pump is installed to receive the condensate water and pump it to the exterior of the house.
-This pump is properly installed and is functioning as intended.
+The water is collected and disposed of via a plastic drain pipe.
+The drain pipe appears functional.